Sergi095/Kies_uit_twee/README.md

 # Publieksonderzoek: Kies uit Twee

-This repository contains a work in progress of the experimental setup of a psychology study.
+This repository contains a work in progress of the experimental setup of a psychology study from the Vrije Universiteit Amsterdam.

 The study is designed to run with Jatos.